WorldofKerry/Python2Verilog/README.md

 Converts a subset of python functions into synthesizable sequential SystemVerilog.

+A testbench can also be generated if the user provides testcases or uses the function in their Python code.

+The testbenchs' results can also asserted against the Python outputs (not included in package but as apart of this repo due to third-party simulation tools).

-A use case is for drawing shapes on grids (for VGA output), where the user may prototype the algorithm in python and then convert it to verilog for use in an FPGA.
+A use case is for drawing shapes on grids (for VGA output), where the user may prototype the algorithm in Python and then convert it to Verilog for use in an FPGA.

-A testbench can also be generated and asserted against the Python outputs.

 Constrains on Python functions include:
 - Supports only `if` and `while` blocks